megabyte-labs/install.doctor/home/dot_config/mackup/README.md

 The keys that start with `_link` add the instructions necessary to synchronize the configurations amongst the various possible locations in the most efficient manner.
 The `cask` and `flatpak` have their definitions in place.
 The `choco` still needs some work.
 And the `yay` option needs no definition because the configuration is already in the proper place by default for unrestricted system package managers.

+It also is important to note that the `mackup` configuration for each app (in the `~/.config/mackup/.mackup` folder) should be named using the object ID you can find for each application in the `software.yml` file.

 ## `backup-apps` Script

 On a side note, once the proper application definitions are in place in the `software.yml` file and the proper configurations are made in this folder's `.mackup` folder, then you can use our convienience script located at `~/.local/bin/backup-apps` to perform the backup.
 It was created to avoid having to leave a `~/.mackup` folder and a `~/.mackup.cfg` file in the home directory.